Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-Palma Pellegrini says a couple of years ago
+Palma Pellegrini says 3 years ago

 My husband just got diagnosed with myeloma, he is receiving treatments for his cancer .
 I also want to use natural resources so how much black seed oil is safe to take .